The Nines Shawl

 The fabric this yarn creates is incredibly lightweight.
 And the drape is dreamy.
 The yarn I used contains mohair so, despite it being affordable, it feels and looks higher quality.

-I named it “The Nines Shawl” because as you’re working it up the stitches look like the Roman numeral for “9”.
-It’s also worked in multiples of 9+4.
+I named it "The Nines Shawl" because it's worked in multiples of 9+4.
 The name just felt right!

 This shawl was published by Woolco Yarns in 1916.
 No designer is credited.